Add the dependency

 TaskRetryPolicy.ExponentialBackoff

-network-related tasks.
-This prevents tight loops and reduces server/battery
+) for network-related tasks.
+This prevents tight loops and reduces server/battery load. - Limit max retries to avoid infinite attempts.

 MeeseeksFactory